Timeline (Mild High Club album)

 Timeline is the debut studio album by American psychedelic pop band Mild High Club.
-The album has received positive reviews from critics.
+It was released on September 18, 2015, on the Stones Throw Records imprint, Circle Star.

 Reception

 Editors at AllMusic rated this album 3.5 out of 5 stars, with critic Paul Simpson writing "Mild High Club doesn't try too hard and avoids indulging in cloying weirdness, resulting in an enjoyable, naturally flowing album".
 Priya Elan of Mojo rated this release 4 out of 5 stars, calling it "a thick trance of lysergic pop" that is "rather good".
 Jonah Bromwich of Pitchfork scored Timeline a 6.3 out of 10, characterizing it as "a pretty strong release for a brand new imprint to build on" and criticizing the music's reference points for being too obvious.